Meet Chris, a student of mine who used my 3-step plan—the very same one I’m going to show you today—to get a big promotion in less than 6 months.

-You: Okay, great.
-I appreciate it, Jim.
+You: Ok, great.
+I appreciate it, [YOUR BOSS’S NAME].
 So I’ll get to work on this and keep you in the loop with a status update every 4 weeks as usual.
 The last thing I’d like to talk about is: If I do an extraordinary job, then at the end of the 6 months all I ask is that we sit down to discuss a possible compensation adjustment.
 But let’s cross that bridge when we get to it, OK?

 Your boss: Sounds fine.
 Looking forward to seeing what you can do.